Ryheff24/Massdiscordunban/README.md

 ## NPM Installation

--   Open terminal (Windows Command prompt, Powershell, Bash, etc).
+-   Open terminal (Windows Command prompt, PowerShell, Bash, etc).
 -   Navigate to the Folder where the `index.js` file is.
 -   run `npm install`